Farama-Foundation/ViZDoom/doc/Types.md

 ### <a name="gamevariable"></a> `GameVariable`

 Enum type that defines all variables that can be obtained from the game.

-    FRAGCOUNT is mostly for multiplayer, e.g. against other players or bots.
-Does not update from killing NPC(?)
-    KILLCOUNT reads "level.killed_monsters", so I would guess it updates on killing monsters.
-However as you pointed out, this does not seem to be the case.
-    SECRETCOUNT seems to count the number of "secret objects" collected (level.found_secrets), possibly for some "locate and collect" task for collecting certain type of pickups.

 #### Defined variables
 - **KILLCOUNT**     - Counts the number of monsters killed during the current episode. ~Killing other players/bots do not count towards this.~ From 1.1.5 killing other players/bots counts towards this.